ProlificsPanther/RESTAPI/README.md

 Contains AJAX calls for GET, PUT, DELETE and POST to the Panther servlet based on the button clicks for each REST call method.

 # soap_test
-Panther client screen containing JPL code which calls the Java class  "JsonUtils".
-It also managers the REST calls and performs their respective operations.
+Panther client screen containing JPL code which calls the Java class  "JsonUtils" (You can find this Java class and the required external jars with Panther552/samples/auth0/jsonUtils).
+It also manages the REST calls and performs their respective operations.

 # soap_test.html
 Contains raw Multi Line Text field which returns the JSON formatted response  back to the client.